haddocking/haddock3/docs/continuing_runs.md

 ```

 In this case, the configuration file does not need to contain any information
 about the molecules used as input or the previous modules.
+HADDOCK3 will just
+execute the new modules on top of the previous run.

 # Use a module as a seed for a new run